Frequently Asked Questions

 If I donate to ‘adopt a tree’, what happens to the money?

-A small amount will be used to pay for a plaque to be fitted onto the tree and managing the scheme.
+A small amount will be used to pay for a plaque and managing the scheme.
 Most of the money will be ‘ring fenced’ to pay for the planting and care of trees.
-This would include planting trees in streets, parks and other greenspaces and carrying out maintenance work on existing trees.
+This includes planting trees in streets, parks and other greenspaces and carrying out maintenance work on existing trees.

 There’s a lot more to planting a tree than just the tree – what else does our support pay for?

-It might pay for digging the hole, maintaining the tree until it is established, tree protection such as stakes and guards.
+It might pay for digging the hole and planting the tree, maintaining the tree until it is established, tree protection such as stakes and guards.

 The website says it’s a ‘suggested donation’.
 Does this mean I can donate anything?

 Yes.
 How we acknowledge your donation does depend on how much you donate though.
-So, for example, if you donated £20, then we would acknowledge your donation with the self-certificate you can download from the website.
-If you donated £10,000 you could choose whether you wanted your donation acknowledged by planting two new trees or perhaps just one tree.
-The levels of suggested donation are just there to guide you.
+For example, if you donate £20, then we will acknowledge your donation with the self-certificate you can download from the website.
+If you want to adopt an existing tree or plant a new tree, the minimum donation amount is higher.
+You can see all the Tree Time packages and the minimum donation required for each package here.

 Can I apply Gift Aid to my donation?